 Are you a creative, out-of-the-box thinker?
 Would you like to help MEEA generate ideas for developing a variety of revenue streams so we can provide more EE support?
 Consider volunteering with this committee! .

 We need your help to ensure that MEEA fully engages and stays on the path to becoming a truly equitable organization.
 Looking for big picture thinkers with passion, humility, and a desire to learn and grow.

 Missouri Green Schools Committee

-Do you have EE experience and are looking to put it to good use?
+Do you have EE experience and are looking to put it to good use in Missouri’s schools?
 Volunteer here!

-When you’re ready to connect with fellow EE Advocates, be and join the free eePRO network.
+When you’re ready to connect with fellow EE Advocates, join the free eePRO network.
 Start here to create an account.

 Why is advocacy for EE important?

 As NAAEE states in their Advocacy Guide for EE Professionals and Supporters, “Simply stated, funding for EE does not meet the huge demand for programming and professional development needed to create a more environmentally literate citizenry.
 At the same time, there is not equitable access to high-quality programs and materials—especially in economically depressed communities.
 We can address this lack of funding and inequality through smart, strategic advocacy.
 By doing so, we can ensure that EE reaches all the audiences around the country (including education departments and programs that play crucial roles) who can benefit from it and help move our field forward.”